Death and funeral of Prince Philip, Duke of Edinburgh: Health issues and death

 Windsor Castle photographed in 2019; it was here that the Duke died, and that his funeral and burial took place.

 Prince Philip, Duke of Edinburgh, had several hospital stays in the years leading up to his death.
 In 2012 he was admitted to hospital with a bladder infection.
 He had exploratory surgery on his abdomen in June 2013, and he underwent hip replacement surgery in April 2018.

 On 16 February 2021 the Duke was admitted to King Edward VII's Hospital as a precautionary measure after feeling unwell.
 On 1 March he was transferred to St Bartholomew's Hospital, and two days later he underwent a successful procedure for his existing heart condition.
 On 5 March he was transferred back to King Edward's, and on 16 March he was discharged and returned to Windsor Castle.

 Three weeks after his return from hospital, his death was announced by the royal family at noon BST on 9 April 2021, with the release of a statement saying he had "died peacefully" that morning at Windsor Castle.
 His daughter-in-law Sophie, Countess of Wessex and Forfar, described his death as "...so gentle.
 It was just like somebody took him by the hand and off he went."
-The Queen was at her husband's bedside when he died.
+Despite initial reports that the Queen was at her husband's bedside when he died, a biography by Hugo Vickers stated that she was not present at his side.
 The death certificate, certified by Sir Huw Thomas, head of the Royal Medical Household, stated the cause of death as "old age".